chrisxfire/chrisxfire.github.io/content/notes/dotnet/fundamentals/serialization/json/jsondocument-and-jsonelement.md

 // Assuming prop is a JSON Array: foreach (JsonElement prop in propertyElement.EnumerateArray()) {
-    // Try to get Property from prop and store it in output if succesful: if (prop.TryGetProperty("Property", out JsonElement output)
+    // Try to get Property from prop and store it in output if successful: if (prop.TryGetProperty("Property", out JsonElement output)
     {
         value = output;